mmbman/Katagiri/jewel-mirror-awareness.md

 When you don’t know it is completely that you don’t know.
 That means eternity.
 Something deep; so vast and deep that your intellect cannot grasp it.
 But in the Buddha’s eyes that vastness and depth is very clear; just like an ocean.
 But when the vastness and depth appears in the territory of your intellect, it becomes blurred.
 And we say, “I don’t understand this.”
 And at that time you become irritated.
 You are mad at your life and the world and other people, and that is called arrogance.
 Because it is very difficult to stand up there, quietly unmoved.

-In Buddhist terms it is called “dukkha,” suffering.
+In Buddhist terms it is called *dukkha*, suffering.
 Suffering means you are standing in the middle of a world so vast and deep that your intellect cannot grasp it.
 So your intellect cannot stand up and be patient.

 Suffering creates arrogance.
 Arrogance creates criticism, of you and others.
 And if you start to be critical then you create more arrogance, and hatred, screams and other kinds of things.
 And your life becomes very messy.